In this all-new guide you’ll learn about:

 When comparing the software against the Canon T6, the T7 has slightly faster software (Canon DIGIC 4+ Image Processor) and gives better results when used for high ISO shots by reducing noise and improving detail.

 Because the Canon t7 is a more recent model, there are many lenses that can be used.
-In conclusion this makes the camera highly affordable and great value.
+In conclusion this makes the camera a great value.

 Canon T7 Cons